blurrycontour/zuul-gerrit/doc/source/job-content.rst

       The version of the Ansible community package release used for executing the job.

-   .. var:: project

-      The item's project.
-This is a data structure with the following
-      fields:

-      .. var:: name

-         The name of the project, excluding hostname.
-E.g., `org/project`.

-      .. var:: short_name

-         The name of the project, excluding directories or organizations.
-E.g., `project`.

-      .. var:: canonical_hostname

-         The canonical hostname where the project lives.
-E.g., `git.example.com`.

-      .. var:: canonical_name

-         The full canonical name of the project including hostname.
-         E.g., `git.example.com/org/project`.

-      .. var:: src_dir

-         The path to the source code relative to the work dir.
-E.g., `src/git.example.com/org/project`.

    .. var:: projects
       :type: dict

       A dictionary of all projects prepared by Zuul for the item.
-It includes, at least, the item's own project.
+It includes, at least, the item's own projects.
 It also includes the projects of any items this item depends on, as well as the projects that appear in :attr:`job.required-projects`.